 Let us speak out from every hilltop.
 Let us not go quietly into this bleak future.

 Let me end off by saying this – You have lit a fire in our bellies, which no man or woman can extinguish.
 And if we need to, we will take this fight all the way from your petrol pumps to the very highest Court in this land.
 We will take this fight from the farms and towns of the Karoo to the streets of London and Amsterdam.
 And we will take this fight to every one of your shareholders.

 And I have no doubt, that in the end, good will triumph over evil.

-Lewis Gordon Pugh has pioneered more swims around famous landmarks than any other swimmer, and is the only person to have completed a long distance swim in every ocean of the world.
+Lewis Pugh has pioneered more swims around famous landmarks than any other swimmer, and is the only person to have completed a long distance swim in every ocean of the world.
 His drive comes from his burning desire to make a significant impact on the conservation of the environment.